 As with Santorini, the flight from Athens to Mykonos Airport takes less than an hour.
 The bus to the city center costs 6 euros.
 If you take a ferry from Santorini, expect your trip to take around 3 hours.
 To get to Mykonos via Piraeus, the ferry takes between 3 and 5 hours, depending on the speed of your boat.

 Mykonos is among the smallest of the Cyclades Islands, making it easily navigable by car, scooter, or ATV.
 If you don’t plan on renting a vehicle, there are only about 30 taxis on the entire island, so you're better off sticking to the bus or your own two feet to get around.

 Red Beach (Santorini)

 Just steps from the ruins of Akrotiri, Red Beach is arguably the most famous – and the most beautiful – beach on Santorini.
-Framed by massive formations of red and black volcanic rock, it’s a small beach that tends to get crowded.
+Framed by massive formations of red and black volcanic rock, it’s a small white sand beach that tends to get crowded.
 Get there early to take in the different colors of the cliffs as you wander down the path to the shore.
 It’s also a good spot for snorkeling.

 Perissa Beach (Santorini)

-On the southeast side of Santorini, about 15 kilometers southeast of Fira, Perissa is a black sand beach with crystalline waves and the massive Mesa Vourno rock in the background.
+On the southeast side of Santorini, about 15 kilometers southeast of Fira, Perissa is a black sand beach with crystalline waves and the massive Mesa Vouno rock in the background.
 From the beach, there’s a small path that crosses the rock and leads to the ruins of ancient Thera – explore it on foot or ride a donkey.

 Platys Gialos (Mykonos)